Building with Grid Kit

 A handy guide to get started building with Grid Kit.

-Start with a rough sketch of your idea.
+Start with a rough sketch of your idea for a creation.

-How many beams and panels do you need for your creation and what sizes?
+How many beams and panels do you need and what sizes?

 To simplify your design you can specify dimensions in grid units (also known as GU).
 1 grid unit is equal to 40mm.
 For example, a 120mm length would be 3 grid units.

 It can be useful to design your creation with repeatable components.
 For example, a shelf might consist of four upright beams and multiple shelves.
 Each shelf is the same design, and you can replicate the shelf as many times as you need.

 It’s also important to consider the strength of your design.
 Does it need to support a lot of weight?
 Unsupported beams will easily bend without vertical support.

 With a design in mind, you will need to cut beams and panels to size.